RVMendoza/YNAB-react/README.md

 ![sup](http://media1.giphy.com/media/yWJI9tPcrgsj6/giphy.gif)

-I love the web app [YNAB](https://www.youneedabudget.com/).
-It's a money management software that has been a game changer for me.
+I love [YNAB](https://www.youneedabudget.com/).
+It's a money management methodlogy that is implemented through a web app.
+It has been a game changer for me and has helped me take financial ownership over the past 5 years.

 This will be my attempt to re-write the front-end as a component driven, mobile first web app...all in React!
 (Not guts, just front-end.
 Back end stuff is just not my currency.)